Laboratory Balances

 Drift The drift is the slow change of the readout over a long time and with a constant load on the balance.

-Linearity Deviation from the theoretical linear curve of two variables: The zero point and the calibrated point close to
+Linearity Deviation from the theoretical linear curve of two variables: The zero point and the calibrated point close to the maximum capacity.

--6 (e. g.
+Ppm Parts per million = 10-6 (e. g.
 1 mg of 1 kg)

 Readability The precision of a balance.
 Readability is the smallest difference in mass that can be displayed by the balance.